algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/functional/FunctionalSpecifications.md

     This ensures a user-friendly and accessible experience.

 - **Instant Results**
-  As users type, the interface dynamically displays results in real time, enabling a faster and smoother search experience.
+  As users type, the interface dynamically displays results in real-time, enabling a faster and smoother search experience.

 - **Error Tolerance**
-  The system handles minor typos or alternate spellings (e.g., “camember” returns **Camembert**) to improve accuracy and usability.
+  The system handles minor typos or alternate spellings (e.g., "camember" returns **Camembert**) to improve accuracy and usability.

 #### Integration with the Filtering System